 The University of Innsbruck is a public university.
-The University was founded in 1669 and is the biggest and most important research and education institution in western Austria, today comprised more than 28.000 students and more than 4.500 staff and faculty members.
+The University was founded in 1669 and is the biggest and most important research and education institution in western Austria.

 The Universitys main mandate is to focus on research and development, teaching and continuing professional education and training.
 In all these fields its regional status is to be deepened and its high ranking in the European academic area is to be guaranteed.
 This is laid down in the Mission Statement of the University of Innsbruck.
 The University is committed to equality of opportunity for all staff and students, irrespective of gender, marital status, family status, age, disability, race, sexual orientation, and religious belief, and membership of the travelling community.

 Located in the heart of the Alps, the University of Innsbruck offers the best conditions for successful research and teaching, and international rankings confirm the University’s leading role in basic research.In such a productive environment 16 faculties provide a broad spectrum of programs in all fields of study.
 In order to promote international exchange in research and teaching, the University collaborates with numerous international research and education institutions.